29 October 2021

 SECURES LEVELLING UP FUND GRANT

-Chancellor Rishi Sunak revealed in his Autumn Budget that Sheffield had been awarded £20m for its ‘Gateway to Sheffield‘ Levelling Up Fund bid, which incorporates a major redevelopment of the Castlegate area and contributions towards the development of two new cultural destinations, Park Hill Art Space and music centre Harmony Works.
+Chancellor Rishi Sunak revealed in his Autumn Budget that Sheffield had been awarded £20m for its ‘Gateway to Sheffield‘ Levelling Up Fund bid, which incorporates a major redevelopment of the Castlegate area and contributions towards the development of two new and expanded cultural venues – Harmony Works and S1 Artspace.

 Councillor Terry Fox, Leader of Sheffield City Council, said the funding was a huge boost to the city.
 He added: “It reflects the ambition and confidence we have in Sheffield to move forwards and reach our full potential. […] I’m proud of our success and would like to thank all of our partners for their hard work and dedication in putting together bids that will provide so many new opportunities for all those who live, work, learn and enjoy our fantastic city.”

-Louise Hutchinson, Artistic Director and CEO, S1 Artspace said: “We are thrilled with the LUF grant, the cultural opportunities it will unlock for Sheffield are incredibly exciting and long overdue.
-The combination of schemes across Park Hill and Castlegate will regenerate a unique area of the city and establish a vibrant new quarter for residents and visitors to the city.”
+Louise Hutchinson, Director of S1 Artspace said: “We are thrilled with the LUF grant, the cultural opportunities it will unlock for Sheffield are incredibly exciting and long overdue.
+The combination of schemes across Castlegate will regenerate a unique area of the city and establish a vibrant new quarter for residents and visitors to the city.”